All Episodes

 I sent them in.

-You know, Mr. Higher Honor himself was uh made the call, something he wouldn't do in an Obama or Bush administration.
+You know, Mr. Higher Honor himself made the call, something he wouldn't do in an Obama or Bush administration.

 There's something very important.

-But uh there's communications between him and McCabe that weekend.
+But there's communications between him and McCabe that weekend.

-There are communications between the FBI, people working the case, and there is clear evidence of communication with the White House.
+There were communications between the FBI, people working the case, and there is clear evidence of communication with the White House.

-We need to know what were McCabe and and Comey and their their top people talking about and what influenced the White House was potentially.
+We need to know what were McCabe and Comey and their top people talking about and what influence the White House was potentially.

 But their phones were wiped clean too, John.

-Apparently everybody can wipe them clean unless you you know the only people who spend any time in jail or get charged are conservatives for process crimes.
+Apparently, everybody can wipe them clean unless you, you know, the only people that spend any time in jail or get charged are conservatives for process crimes.

 There's a dual justice system.